 If you launch a CBO campaign, never fear, it’s not permanent.
 You can easily switch the campaign back over to another type of bid strategy when the campaign is live.

 The Campaign Budget Optimization option is a great strategy for setting up an automated campaign that tries to find the best ROAS for your buck.
 We’ve used it and love it.
 Just be sure that you understand what you’re getting yourself into.

-Take the suggestions outlined here and only use it if your budget is large enough to sustain regular day-to-day spend throughout the entire day and campaign’s lifetime.
+Take the suggestions outlined here and only use them if your budget is large enough to sustain regular day-to-day spend throughout the entire day and the campaign’s lifetime.

 Good luck, and happy advertising!
 Give us a shout if you’ve got questions about this function by leaving a comment below!